Requese/Requese/README.md

-- 👋 Hi, I’m @Requese
+- 👋 Hi, I’m @Requese!
-- 👀 I work in Java, Python, Bash/SH and SQL language
+- 👀 I work in Java, Python, Bash/SH and SQL language.
 - 🌱 I am engaged in the of databases, DevOps & QA engeneer.

 <!---